 Step # 2.
 Schedule regular follow-ups:

-Not all employees are like Sarah, who are open and responsive.
+Not all employees are like Sarah, who is open and responsive.
 Some may exhibit arrogance and see themselves as superior.
 In such cases, resolving conflicts can be more challenging.

 Implement a follow-up plan: